 Help spread the word and feature the Save & Learn program on your website and in other promotional activities.
 Download the Save & Learn poster here and save the image tile (below) to use in your email signature and other marketing collateral.

-StudyNT promotes the Northern Territory as a study destination for international education and training.
+StudyNT promotes the Northern Territory as a study destination for international students.
 Working with education providers, businesses and local communities, StudyNT welcomes international students to discover new pathways and academic success in Australia’s Northern Territory.

 International students add to the Territory’s vibrant multi-cultural community and contribute to the tourism and hospitality workforce.